BYLAWS OF THE

 11.1 FISCAL YEAR

-The Council may authorize any officer or agent of the Corporation to enter into any contract or to execute and deliver any instrument in the name of and on behalf of the Corporation.
+The Council may authorize any officer or agent of UCGIA to enter into any contract or to execute and deliver any instrument in the name of and on behalf of UCGIA.

 11.3 CHECKS, DRAFTS OR ORDERS

-All checks, drafts or orders for the payment of money, notes or other evidences of indebtedness issued in the name of the Corporation shall be signed by such officer or officers, agent or agents of the Corporation, and in such manner, as shall from time to time be determined by resolution of the Council.
+All checks, drafts or orders for the payment of money, notes or other evidences of indebtedness issued in the name of UCGIA shall be signed by such officer or officers, agent or agents of UCGIA, and in such manner, as shall from time to time be determined by resolution of the Council.
 In the absence of such determination by the Council, such instruments shall be signed by the president.

-The General Conference has final judicial authority with respect to the interpretation and enforcement of the Constitution.
-The Council has final judicial authority with respect to the interpretation and enforcement of these Bylaws and with respect to any controversy that may arise thereunder.
+The General Conference has final authority with respect to the interpretation and enforcement of the Constitution with respect to any controversy that may arise thereunder.
+The Council has final authority with respect to the interpretation and enforcement of these Bylaws and the Rules of Association and with respect to any controversy that may arise thereunder.

 Every meeting of the General Conference or Council shall be opened with prayer.